dfilter/udemy-next-js-course/02-nextjs-essentials/docs/client-vs-server-components.md

 - The advantage of this are:
   - There is less JS that needs to be sent to the client.
   - The site has better SEO since HTML content will be provided to the client.
+- Server components can be async while client components cannot be async.

 ## Client Components